 1870 – Bursa, Turkey: The Doner Kebab

-The real history of the donair begins with the vertical rotating spit, invented by Iskender Efendi in 1870.
+The real history of the donair begins with the vertical rotating spit, invented by Iskender Efendi in the late 19th century (1870 is the oft mentioned date, however this is contrary to the photograph above, reportedly taken in 1855).
 Prior to this, the horizontal rotisserie was the preferred method.
 The vertical spit allowed the fats and juices to trickle down the meat, rather than dropping straight onto the coals and singing it.
 He also modified the kebab by removing the nerves and bones from the meat, and thinly slicing it from the stack.
 This was the birth of the modern doner kebab!